 The recoverable amounts of the CGUs in respect of goodwill and trademarks were determined using the value in use approach.
-Cash flow projections used were based on financial budgets approved by the management covering a 10-year period (2020: 25-year period) for baby wear CGU and 20-year period (2020: 25- year period) for lingerie wear CGU.
-It has taken into consideration the impact of COVID-19 pandemic.
-The constant growth rate used to extrapolate cash flows projections beyond 5-year period is 8% (2020: 8%) for baby wear and 2.5% (2020: 2.5%) for lingerie wear and it does not exceed long-term average growth rate of the industry.
-Management believes that a forecast period greater than 5 years was justified due to the long-term nature of the baby and lingerie wear business.
+Cash flow projections used were based on financial budgets approved by the management covering a 15-year period (2021: 10-year period) for baby wear CGU and 25-year period (2021: 20- year period) for lingerie wear CGU.
+The constant growth rate used to extrapolate cash flows projections beyond 5-year period is 7% (2021: 8%) for baby wear and 2.5% (2021: 2.5%) for lingerie wear and it does not exceed long-term average growth rate of the industry.
+Management believes that a forecast period greater than 5 years was justified due to the long-term nature of the baby and lingerie wear business..